ckurau/naive-mean-reversion/README-nmr.md

 Optional workflow inputs: `start_date`, `end_date`, `initial_capital`, `run_walkforward`

 To run walk-forward, set `run_walkforward = true` in the workflow dispatch inputs.
-Walk-forward adds 6–8 hours on top of the 90–120 minute main backtest (longer now with S&P 600).
+Walk-forward adds 6–8 hours on top of the 90–120 minute main backtest.
 The scheduled Sunday run only runs the main backtest.
 Walk-forward is manual-only.

-**If the git push step fails with "rejected (fetch first)":** The workflow's commit step runs `git pull --rebase origin main` before pushing.
-If this error persists, it means two runs completed and tried to push simultaneously.
-Re-run the workflow once — it will pull the previous run's results and push cleanly.
+**If the git push step fails with "unstaged changes" error:** The workflow's commit step runs `git stash` before `git pull --rebase` to handle changes made by the `sed` override commands.
+If this error persists after updating `backtest.yml`, re-run the workflow once — it will pull the previous run's results and push cleanly.

 ### Local
 ```bash